adamant/adamant.tools.compiler.bootstrap/README.md

 The basic object-oriented subset is planned to include a minimal set of features to support programming.
 The list below should be taken as a general guideline.
 Some very basic language features have been omitted.
 For features that are listed, often only a very basic version of them will be supported.
 At the end of the list are some features that may be necessary to include, but will be omitted if possible.

 The compiler will be simplified to include code only for these features.
-Not attempt will be made to structure code for features that aren't currently present.
+No attempt will be made to structure code for features that aren't currently present.
 For example, function types will not be used internally because function types aren't supported in this version of the language.
 Additionally, the compiler will be multi-phase with errors in any phase preventing subsequent phases from running.
 It is expected the phases will be lexing and parsing; name binding and type checking; and borrow checking.

 * [x] Stand-alone Functions - no generics
 * [x] Simple Types - `int`, `uint`, `size`, `offset`